-Jina is a very powerful framework that can help you build distributed neural search applications, from start to finish.
+Jina is a very powerful framework that can help you build distributed multi-modal and cross-modal applications, from start to finish.

 In order to get you started on your more ambitious projects, we compiled a list of how-to tutorials that guide you through some of Jina’s more advanced features.
 Happy coding!